leekool/reassign/README.md

 ### reassign
-bash script that uses the [Jira API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/) to assign a ticket to the person who assigned it to you
+bash script utilising the [Jira API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/) to assign a ticket to the person who assigned it to you

 depends on [jq](https://jqlang.github.io/jq/) for parsing JSON